Medical devices research facilities

-NRC Medical Devices provides R&D solutions for healthcare clients by offering direct access to advanced scientific infrastructure and expertise in medical diagnostic technology development and commercialization.
-The core technical competences needed for diagnostics development include sample preparation, detector systems and methods, fabrication, integration and packaging, materials properties expertise, computer simulation and haptics technologies, and sensing technologies.
+The NRC's Medical Devices Research Centre provides R&D solutions for healthcare clients by offering direct access to advanced scientific infrastructure and expertise in medical diagnostic technology development and commercialization.
+The core technical competencies needed for diagnostics development include sample preparation, detector systems and methods, fabrication, integration and packaging, materials properties expertise, computer simulation and haptics technologies, and sensing technologies.

 Virtual reality surgical planner for surgical oncology

 NRC researchers are developing a virtual reality (VR) simulator that may one day be used to plan brain surgeries and train new brain surgeons.
 NRC researchers from such diverse fields as the simulation of deformable materials, information technology and biodiagnostics are involved.